freelawproject/bigcases2/README.md

  - Mastodon: [@big_cases@law.builders][mastodonbc]
  - Bluesky: [@bigcases.bots.law][blueskybc]

-Big Cases Bot 2 is developed and maintained by [Free Law Project's][flp], a 501(c)(3) that uses software and advocacy to enhance the legal system.
+Big Cases Bot 2 is developed and maintained by the [Free Law Project][flp], a 501(c)(3) that uses software and advocacy to enhance the legal system.
 It builds on the original [Big Cases Bot][bcb1] developed by Brad Heath for Twitter.